Gods of the Blood

-Gods of the Blood: The Pagan Revival and White Separatism is a book by Swedish scholar Mattias Gardell discussing neopaganism (in particular Germanic) and white separatism, neo-fascism, and antisemitism.
+Gods of the Blood: The Pagan Revival and White Separatism is a book by Swedish scholar Mattias Gardell discussing neopaganism (in particular Germanic) and its relationship to white separatism, as well as the broader white supremacist right.
 It was published by Duke University Press in June 2003.
 Gardell was then an associate professor on history of religion at Stockholm University.
-The book was based off of several years of field work he had conducted among such movements that he undertook during the 1990s, and several interviews with members of those movements.
+The book was based on several years of field work he had conducted among such movements that he undertook during the 1990s, and several interviews with members of those movements.
 The book received largely positive reviews.

 Background and publication history

 The book's author was Swedish historian of religion Mattias Gardell, then an associate professor on history of religion at Stockholm University.
 He had authored previous books on the subject of race and religiosity, including In the Name of Elijah Muhammad about the Nation of Islam in 1996.

 In writing the book, Gardell interviewed several members of white supremacist pagan movements.
-The book is largely based off of five years of fieldwork among such movements that he undertook during the 1990s.
+The book is largely based on five years of fieldwork among such movements that he undertook during the 1990s.
 Gods of the Blood was first published by Duke University Press in June 2003.
 Its first edition was 446 pages long.

 Contents

 In an introduction, Gardell discusses the right-wing embrace of neopaganism in the context of increased globalization involving Europe and North America.
 He argues that the increasing multiculturalism of the United States has resulted in an increased amount of white supremacists seeking out neopaganism, as they see it as providing more "racial purity".
 Most of the book's content focuses on the American racist movement, but to some degree Europe is also covered.

 Early chapters focus on related elements like the Ku Klux Klan and National Socialism, not solely racial neopaganism.
 Gardell gives a background on several of the broad types of, identifying eleven "dishes" of racist counteculture that are freely combined by members of the white racist subculture: "Klandom, national socialism, white-power music/skinhead culture, warrior ideals, conspiracy theories, anti-Semitism, populism, separatism, Christian Identity, race as religion, and finally Asatrú/Odinism".
 He defines the white racist movement as primarily a counterculture.

 Most of the book focuses on Odinist and Asatru religiosity.
 Specific varieties like Wotansvolk and ethnic and darkside Asatru are discussed.
 In a final chapter, Gardell then returns to the globalization and its impact on these movements.
 He contends that the transformation of the racism into a religious element comes when they believe the "white race" to be divine and have an ancestral ancient element.
 Hence they view themselves as reviving the past.
 Gardell argues that such people as profiled in the book are not merely dreamers but that "romantic men armed with guns and religious determination have throughout history been a dangerous species".

-The first edition included 26black and white photos.
+The first edition included 26 black and white photos.
 It also has several pages of endnotes and an index.